Sairat: Plot

 Prashant "Parshya" Kale is a low-caste young boy whose father is a fisherman.
 He does well in school, and is captain of the local cricket team.
 Archana "Archi" Patil is the daughter of a wealthy, upper-caste landlord and politician.
 Headstrong and also academically proficient, she enjoys driving a tractor and motorcycle.
 As they study in college, they fall in love and find ways to spend time with each other.

 At a birthday celebration for Archi's younger brother, Prince, they meet in the backyard and are discovered by Archi's family.
 Her father, Tatya, beats Parshya and his friends.
 Realising that there is no way out, Archi and Parshya try to elope; they are discovered by the police, and are taken into custody.
 Tatya forces the police to register a false complaint that Archi was gang-raped by Parshya and his friends.
 Archi destroys the complaint, insisting that Parshya and his friends be released.
 Soon afterwards, Tatya's goons beat Parshya and his friends.
 Archi grabs a pistol from them, threatening to shoot unless Parshya and his friends are released.
 She and Parshya jump on a moving train and escape the confines of their small town to Hyderabad.

 In the city, Archi and Parshya are broke and desperate.
 Surviving with what little they have, they are turned away from a lodge.
 The lovers sleep at the railway station, contemplating their next move.
 One night, several men awaken them and insist that they come to the police station.
 On the way, the men beat Parshya and one tries to rape Archi.
 A woman from a nearby slum, Suman Akka who lives with her young son, intervenes and saves Archi and Parshya from certain tragedy.

 Akka offers Parshya and Archi a spare shack to live in, and helps Archi find employment in a bottling factory; Parshya begins working as a cook at Akka's dosa stall.
 Archi slowly learns Telugu with the help of her coworker, Pooja.
 She begins to feel homesick, and is uncomfortable living in the slums.
 Archi and Parshya earn a meager living, trying to make the most of their situation with love, but begin to argue.
 After a heated argument Archi decides to return home and Parshya almost hangs himself before Archi changes her mind and returns to him.
 They marry at the registrar's office, and Archi becomes pregnant.

 Several years later, Parshya and Archi are better off financially and living in a better place.
 Archi phones her mother and hands the phone to her young son, Aakash.
 After the phone call, Prince and his relatives arrive with gifts from her mother in an apparent reconciliation.
 Aakash visits a neighbour; Archi and Parshya invite Prince and the other visitors into their flat, and serve them tea.
-Aakash returns with the neighbour who leaves him at his doorstep and sees his parents on the floor, bloody and hacked to death.
+Aakash returns with the neighbour who leaves him at his doorstep where Aakash sees the bodies of his parents on the floor, bloody and hacked to death.